Neronus/clesh/README.md

     * (eval a)
     " plus: 22 :sulp "

+### Other fun things to do

+The program that is called for the embedded script is controlled by the variable `*shell*` in package `clesh`.
+If you want to use another shell (or indeed anything else), then set this variable to the path of the program to use.

+For example, you can set it to `cat -n`, and you will get everything you enclose in brackets back with line numbers in front:

+      [ foo
+         bar
+         baz ]

+will return as first string

+     1	 foo
+     2	         bar
+     3	         baz

+Furthermore, this easily allows to talk to remote PCs via an ssh connection or via `netcat`.

 ## Technical issues

 Expressions preceded with '`?`' in the embedded shell scripts (with